 As Facebook proceeds to drive organic reach into oblivion, advertisers continue to invest more into paid engagement.
 Ad spending on Facebook has been increasing by 74% (!) year over year. eMarketer forecasts that US advertisers will spend nearly $48 billion on display ads in 2018, with almost a half of this ($21.57 billion) going to Facebook alone!

 Despite this massive growth, it seems brands are struggling to keep up with managing their social media properties.
 In-house customer service teams often mainly focus their efforts on organic post comments, while paid posts on Facebook and Instagram ads are often left unattended.

 Why DO you need to check the comments on Facebook ads?

 A “set it and forget it” mentality is a norm for paid posts as many marketing managers may be unaware of the comments that their Facebook ads are receiving.

-The reality is organic reach for a Facebook organic post is only 2%.2 So take that number and multiply it by the amount of ad dollars being put behind a specific post and you’ll find your paid posts are most likely receiving a much larger volume of comments than your organic posts.
+The reality is organic reach for a Facebook post is only 2% and declining.
+Take that number and multiply it by the amount of ad dollars being put behind a specific post.
+You’ll find your paid posts are most likely receiving a much larger volume of comments than your organic posts.